- Books, Literature, and Writing

 And lingered on functionally, though notionally in decease.

-Seen from this perspective, history can be perfectly understood.
+From this perspective, history can be perfectly understood.

 Unlike, as it is in the modern context, where warehouses and depots